Vericel Co. (NASDAQ:VCEL) Expected to Post Quarterly Sales of $39.00 Million

-Brokerages expect Vericel Co.
-(NASDAQ:VCEL – Get Rating) to announce sales of $39.00 million for the current quarter, according to Zacks Investment Research.
-Three analysts have provided estimates for Vericel’s earnings, with the highest sales estimate coming in at $41.06 million and the lowest estimate coming in at $36.10 million.
+Wall Street analysts predict that Vericel Co.
+(NASDAQ:VCEL – Get Rating) will report sales of $39.00 million for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for Vericel’s earnings, with the lowest sales estimate coming in at $36.10 million and the highest estimate coming in at $41.06 million.
 Vericel posted sales of $34.57 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 12.8%.
-The company is scheduled to report its next earnings results on Wednesday, May 4th.
+The business is expected to announce its next quarterly earnings report on Wednesday, May 4th.

-According to Zacks, analysts expect that Vericel will report full year sales of $188.72 million for the current fiscal year, with estimates ranging from $185.00 million to $192.10 million.
-For the next financial year, analysts forecast that the business will post sales of $234.44 million, with estimates ranging from $227.00 million to $240.35 million.
-Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Vericel.
+On average, analysts expect that Vericel will report full year sales of $185.00 million for the current fiscal year.
+For the next fiscal year, analysts anticipate that the company will post sales of $234.44 million, with estimates ranging from $227.00 million to $240.35 million.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow Vericel.

-Vericel (NASDAQ:VCEL – Get Rating) last released its earnings results on Thursday, February 24th.
-The biotechnology company reported $0.09 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.05).
-Vericel had a return on equity of 0.15% and a net margin of 0.14%.
-The business had revenue of $47.60 million during the quarter, compared to analysts’ expectations of $48.09 million.
-During the same period in the prior year, the company earned $0.25 earnings per share.
-The firm’s quarterly revenue was up 5.3% compared to the same quarter last year.
+Vericel (NASDAQ:VCEL – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The biotechnology company reported $0.09 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.05).
+The company had revenue of $47.60 million during the quarter, compared to analysts’ expectations of $48.09 million.
+Vericel had a net margin of 0.14% and a return on equity of 0.15%.
+The business’s revenue for the quarter was up 5.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.25 EPS.

-In other Vericel news, Director Steven C. Gilman sold 5,000 shares of the stock in a transaction dated Monday, November 29th.
+In other news, insider Jonathan Mark Hopper sold 1,000 shares of the company’s stock in a transaction on Monday, December 20th.
+The stock was sold at an average price of $40.00, for a total transaction of $40,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Steven C. Gilman sold 5,000 shares of the stock in a transaction that occurred on Monday, November 29th.
 The stock was sold at an average price of $39.17, for a total value of $195,850.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Jonathan Mark Hopper sold 14,881 shares of the stock in a transaction that occurred on Wednesday, December 22nd.
-The stock was sold at an average price of $40.11, for a total transaction of $596,876.91.
 The disclosure for this sale can be found here.
-Insiders sold a total of 20,881 shares of company stock valued at $832,727 over the last quarter.
-4.60% of the stock is owned by corporate insiders.
+Over the last quarter, insiders have sold 20,881 shares of company stock valued at $832,727.
+Insiders own 4.60% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in VCEL.
-PNC Financial Services Group Inc. lifted its holdings in Vericel by 10.1% during the third quarter.
-PNC Financial Services Group Inc. now owns 3,020 shares of the biotechnology company’s stock valued at $147,000 after purchasing an additional 277 shares in the last quarter.
-Maryland State Retirement & Pension System lifted its holdings in Vericel by 1.7% during the fourth quarter.
-Maryland State Retirement & Pension System now owns 18,663 shares of the biotechnology company’s stock valued at $733,000 after purchasing an additional 315 shares in the last quarter.
-Millennium Management LLC lifted its position in shares of Vericel by 2.0% in the fourth quarter.
-Millennium Management LLC now owns 15,938 shares of the biotechnology company’s stock valued at $626,000 after acquiring an additional 318 shares in the last quarter.
-Thrivent Financial for Lutherans lifted its position in shares of Vericel by 1.1% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 38,099 shares of the biotechnology company’s stock valued at $1,497,000 after acquiring an additional 407 shares in the last quarter.
-Finally, Gotham Asset Management LLC lifted its position in shares of Vericel by 4.5% in the third quarter.
-Gotham Asset Management LLC now owns 9,573 shares of the biotechnology company’s stock valued at $467,000 after acquiring an additional 415 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of VCEL.
+PNC Financial Services Group Inc. lifted its position in shares of Vericel by 10.1% during the third quarter.
+PNC Financial Services Group Inc. now owns 3,020 shares of the biotechnology company’s stock worth $147,000 after purchasing an additional 277 shares in the last quarter.
+Maryland State Retirement & Pension System grew its position in shares of Vericel by 1.7% during the fourth quarter.
+Maryland State Retirement & Pension System now owns 18,663 shares of the biotechnology company’s stock worth $733,000 after acquiring an additional 315 shares during the last quarter.
+Millennium Management LLC lifted its holdings in Vericel by 2.0% in the fourth quarter.
+Millennium Management LLC now owns 15,938 shares of the biotechnology company’s stock worth $626,000 after purchasing an additional 318 shares during the period.
+Thrivent Financial for Lutherans lifted its holdings in Vericel by 1.1% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 38,099 shares of the biotechnology company’s stock worth $1,497,000 after purchasing an additional 407 shares during the period.
+Finally, Gotham Asset Management LLC lifted its holdings in Vericel by 4.5% in the third quarter.
+Gotham Asset Management LLC now owns 9,573 shares of the biotechnology company’s stock worth $467,000 after purchasing an additional 415 shares during the period.

 Vericel Corp. engages in the research, product development, manufacture, and distribution of patient-specific, expanded cellular therapies for use in the treatment of patients with diseases.
 Its product portfolio includes MACI and Epicel.
 The MACI portfolio is FDA-approved product that applies the process of tissue engineering to grow cells on scaffolds using healthy cartilage tissue from the patient’s own knee.